Ljubljana: Economy

 Industry is the most important employer, notably in the pharmaceuticals, petrochemicals and food processing.
-Other fields include banking, finance, transport, construction, skilled trades and services and tourism.
+Other fields include banking, finance, transport, construction, skilled trades services, and tourism.
 The public sector provides jobs in education, culture, health care and local administration.

 The Ljubljana Stock Exchange (Ljubljanska borza), purchased in 2008 by the Vienna Stock Exchange and later by the Zagreb Stock Exchange, deals with large Slovenian companies.
 Some of these have their headquarters in the capital: for example, the retail chain Mercator, the oil company Petrol d.d. and the telecommunications concern Telekom Slovenije.
 Over 15,000 enterprises operate in the city, most of them in the tertiary sector.

 Numerous companies and over 450 shops are located in the BTC City, the largest business, shopping, recreational, entertainment and cultural centre in Slovenia.
 It is visited each year by 21 million people.
 It occupies an area of 475000 m2 in the Moste District in the eastern part of Ljubljana.

 About 74% of Ljubljana households use district heating from the Ljubljana Power Station.